nicolabs/nicobot/Develop.md

 Since I could not find an easy way to generate exactly the tags I wanted, the `setup.py` script embeds a custom command to generate them from the git context (tag, commit) and the image variant :

-- [docker/github-actions](https://github.com/docker/github-actions) tagging strategy does not explicitely allows to tag with *latest* an image of choice (I may be able to force it by tagging the wanted image in the end but it does not look 100% sure)
+- [docker/github-actions](https://github.com/docker/github-actions) tagging strategy does not explicitely allow tagging with *latest* an image of choice (I may be able to force it by tagging the wanted image in the end but it does not look 100% sure)
 - [crazy-max/ghaction-docker-meta](https://github.com/crazy-max/ghaction-docker-meta) is quite complex to understand and I could not figure out a way to implement my strategy
 - See [setup.py#DockerTagsCommand](setup.py#DockerTagsCommand) for the custom solution